angry-bender/angry-bender.github.io/_posts/2021-04-28-WIP_Windows_Artefacts.md

   teaser: /img/zt.jpg
 ---
 # Introduction
+*not complete, apr 2021, this is quite a large playbook to replicate*

 This post aims to replicate my physical playbook on windows.
 Unlike other playbooks, it is not tool centric, rather it is concept/artefact centric.
 # Contents
 - [Introduction](#introduction)
 - [Contents](#contents)